 A Sister is a Catholic woman or ‘women religious’ in a Catholic church who takes simple/temporary or perpetual vows of chastity, poverty, and obedience.

-Sisters are usually known to spend an active life trying to serve in educational or health institutions.
+Sisters are known to spend an active life trying to serve in educational or health institutions.
 They work towards helping humankind.

 Sisters may or may not choose to wear habits.
 Therefore, Sisters are the less extreme part of ‘women religious’ in a Catholic church.